QuentinRa/blog.quentinra.dev/operating-systems/linux/bash/index.md

 <div class="row row-cols-md-2"><div>

 Bash introduced some patterns that are expanded into a previous command from your history.
-You history of commands is stored in `~/.bash_history`
+Your history of commands is stored in `~/.bash_history`

 * nth command in history, starting from 0